opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (f) the judgment or order appealed from.

-(6) The core bundle shall contain a copy of:
+(6) The core bundle shall, if necessary, contain a copy of:

-> (a) the grounds of decision;
+> (a) (deleted)

-> (b) the judgment or order appealed from;
+> (b) (deleted)

-> (c) the documents, including notes of evidence, pleadings and affidavits or portions thereof that are of particular relevance to any question in the appeal or that will be referred to at the appeal; and
+> (c) specific documents, from the record of appeal, or portions thereof that are of particular relevance to any question in the appeal or that will be referred to at the appeal; and

 > (d) an index of the documents included therein, which shall cross-refer each document to its location in the record of appeal.